amak-tech/port-buddy/.junie/guidelines.md

 Is written using Spring Boot 3.5.7 framework.
 Any other necessary libraries could be used.
 Uses PostgreSQL DB to store data.
+Use Spring JPA to access DB.
+Use Flyway to manage DB migrations.
 Dockerized.

 ### TCP Proxy Application